flxzt/pb-cheatsheet/README.md

     - **Manual** (`M`) : Browse through all available cheatsheets yourself
     - **Automatic WM-Class** (`A-WMC`) : display cheatsheets depending on their matching associated tags with the current reported WM-Class
+    - **Screenshot** (`SCR`) : display the latest screenshot sent to the device.
+        Note: the screenshot image is not persistent across app launches.
 - `Menu Button Short Press` : Toggle stats overlay displaying the current reported info and stats

 ### License